-Recommendation Site Milestone Current Status Complete the Site 78 FS Amendment to reevaluate alternatives to address VOCs in groundwater.
-78 December 31, 2020 Delayed as the groundwater extraction and treatment systems were turned off in 2020 and a rebound study was conducted in 2021.
-This study supports the draft FS Amendment which is planned for submittal in FY 2023.
-Reinstate groundwater LTM for 4,4'-DDD and 4,4'-DDT and an aquifer use control boundary 500 feet from groundwater containing 4,4'-DDD and 4,4'-DDT.
-2 December 31, 2023 The Memorandum to Site File was finalized in FY 2020 to document reinstitution of LTM and an aquifer use control.
-The LUCs were updated in FY 2022 and LTM will begin in FY 2023.
-Refine the extent of PFAS in site media at Site 9 and evaluate whether there is a potentially unacceptable risk to human health and/or a potential complete exposure pathway to drinking water receptors.
-9 December 31, 2025 A report documenting additional VOC investigation will be submitted in FY 2023.
+Site Recommendation Milestone Current Status 78 Complete the Site 78 FS Amendment to reevaluate alternatives to address VOCs in groundwater.
+December 31, 2020 The FS Amendment was submitted in FY 2023.
+2 Reinstate groundwater LTM for 4,4'-DDD and 4,4'-DDT and an aquifer use control boundary 500 feet from groundwater containing 4,4'-DDD and 4,4'-DDT.
+December 31, 2023 The Memorandum to Site File was finalized in FY 2020 to document reinstitution of LTM and an aquifer use control.
+The LUCs were updated in FY 2022 and LTM began in FY 2023.
+9 Refine the extent of PFAS in site media at Site 9 and evaluate whether there is a potentially unacceptable risk to human health and/or a potential complete exposure pathway to drinking water receptors.
+Sampling was conducted and a draft report report documenting additional VOC investigation was submitted in F 2023.
+Additional sampling will be conducted and the final report will be submitted in FY 2024.
 Based on results of the Basewide PFAS PA/SI, a RI is planned for FY 2024.
-Refine the extent of PCE in site media at Site 9 and evaluate potential risks to human health and the environment and potential future actions if necessary. resaits of the susemide (17) of (4) in the planned for (17) 202 in Refine the extent of PFAS in site media at Site 54 and evaluate whether there is a potentially unacceptable risk to human health and/or a potential complete exposure pathway to drinking water receptors.
-54 December 31, 2025 Based on results of the Basewide PFAS PA/SI, a RI is planned for FY 2024.
-Determine if radionuclides are present in groundwater above background.
-82 December 31, 2025 The sampling was completed in FY 2022 and the draft report will be submitted in FY 2023.
-Complete the SRI and conduct an FS Amendment to reevaluate alternatives to address new contaminant sources and VOCs in groundwater.
-82 December 31, 2025 A third update technical memorandum for the SRI was submitted in FY 2021, and air sparge pilot study is being conducted through FY 2023, and a groundwater alternative treatment technology evaluation is planned in FY 2023.
-Refine the extent of PFAS in site media near Buildings AS502, AS508, AS3900, AS3905 and the MV-22B Osprey crash and evaluate whether there is a potentially unacceptable risk to human health and/or a potential complete exposure pathway to drinking water receptors.
-86 December 31, 2025 Based on results of the Basewide PFAS PA/SI, a RI is planned for FY 2024.
-Complete the supplemental investigation and re-evaluate the remedial strategy.
-89 December 31, 2025 The supplemental investigation field activities to refine delineation was completed in FY 2022 and the draft report will be submitted in FY 2023, followed by re-evaluation of the remedial strategy.
+Refine the extent of PCE in site media at Site 9 and evaluate potential risks to human health and the environment and potential future actions if necessary.
+54 Refine the extent of PFAS in site media at Site 54 and evaluate whether there is a potentially unacceptable risk to human health and/or a potential complete exposure pathway to drinking water receptors.
+December 31, 2025 Based on results of the Basewide PFAS PA/SI, a RI is planned for FY 2024 as part of the Site 86, MCAS New River RI.
+82 Determine if radionuclides are present in groundwater above background.
+December 31, 2025 Sampling was conducted and the SI for Radionuclides was submitted in FY 2023.
+To confirm the conclusions of the report, further consideration of background levels was recommended.
+82 Complete the SRI and conduct an FS Amendment to reevaluate alternatives to address new contaminant sources and VOCs in groundwater.
+December 31, 2025 A third update technical memorandum for the SRI was submitted in FY 2021, an air sparge pilot study is being conducted through FY 2023, and a groundwater alternative treatment technology evaluation is planned in FY 2023.
+An FS Amendment will be considered to evaluate treatment alternatives for VOCs in groundwater based on results of these activities.